Working with a licensed immigration adviser

 Companies cannot be licensed, only individuals can.

-- ask to see your adviser’s licence certificate – you can confirm the authenticity of the certificate by scanning the QR code
+- ask to see your adviser’s digital licence certificate – confirm the authenticity of the certificate by scanning the QR code which will take you to the adviser's public profile on the online register.

 Online register of licensed immigration advisers(external link)